Concave Utility Reinforcement Learning with Zero-Constraint Violations: Regret Analysis

-A complete proof is provided in Appendix \ref{app:bounding_imperferct_model_regret}. \end{proof} After relating the gap between the long-term average rewards of policy $\pi_e$ on the two MDPs, we now want to bound the sum of Bellman error over an epoch.
-For this, we first bound the Bellman error for a particular state action pair $s,a$ in the form of following lemma.
-We have, \begin{lemma} With probability at least $1- 1/t_e^6$, the Bellman error $B^{\pi_e, \Tilde{P}_e}(s,a)$ for state-action pair $s,a$ in epoch $e$ is upper bounded as
+After relating the gap between the long-term average rewards of policy $\pi_e$ on the two MDPs, we aim to bound the sum of Bellman error over an epoch.
+For this, we first bound the Bellman error for a particular state action pair $(s,a)$ in the following lemma.
+We have, \begin{lemma} With probability at least $1- 1/t_e^6$, the Bellman error $B^{\pi_e, \Tilde{P}_e}(s,a)$ for state-action pair $(s,a)$ in epoch $e$ is upper bounded as

-\end{lemma} \begin{proof}[Proof Sketch] We start by noting that the Bellman error essentially bounds the impact of the difference in value obtained because of the difference in transition probability to the immediate next state.
+where $N_e(s,a)$ is the number of visitations to $(s,a)$ till epoch $e$ and $\Tilde{h}$ is the bias of the MDP with transition probability $\Tilde{P}_e$. \end{lemma} \begin{proof}[Proof Sketch] We start by noting that the Bellman error essentially bounds the impact of the difference in value obtained because of the difference in transition probability to the immediate next state.
 We bound the difference in transition probability between the optimistic MDP and the true MDP using the result from \cite{weissman2003inequalities}.
 This approach gives the required result.
+A complete proof is provided in Appendix \ref{app:bounding_imperferct_model_regret}. \end{proof}